-Because the DA energy options will not be a traded product, but cleared through a market with fixed demand, and because the DA energy options are real options that cannot be replicated through existing financial markets (i.e., they are not spanned), conventional derivative pricing models are not appropriate to determining market participant bids to supply the DA energy options (e.g., see Cochrane and Saa-Requejo, 1999)
+Because the DA energy options will not be a traded product, but cleared through a market with fixed demand, and because the DA energy options are real options that cannot be replicated through existing financial markets (i.e., they are not spanned), conventional derivative pricing models are not appropriate to determining market participant bids to supply the DA energy options (e.g., see Cochrane, John and Jesus Saa-Requejo, 1999, "Beyond Arbitrage: Good-Deal Asset Price Bounds in Incomplete Markets.")

 Prior research shows that risk premiums for day-ahead positions vary with multiple factors, particularly expected RT price variability and skewness.
 Observed risk premiums reflect an equilibrium outcome in which both buyers and sellers may desire to mitigate the risk of real-time energy market sales.
 Jacobs, Li and Pirrong (2017), for example, find that the equilibrium risk premium, reflecting both seller and buyer premiums, is 1 to 2 percent, with larger values in more volatile winter periods, while Bunn and Chen (2013) find Great Britain winter premiums are 7.2% for on-peak and 4.8% for off-peak, while summer premiums are -1.3% for on-peak and -1.0% for off-peak.
 We are not aware of empirical research has performed such empirical analysis for electricity options.
+Bessimbinder, Hendrik and Michael Lemmon, "Equilibrium Pricing and Optimal Hedging in Electricity Forward Markets"; Bunn, Derek and Dipeng Chen, 2013, "The forward premium in electricity futures," Journal of Empirical Finance, 23: 173-186.; Cochrane, John and Jesus Saa-Requejo, 1999; and Jacobs, Kris, Yu Li, and Craig Pirrong, 2017, "Supply, Demand, and Risk Premiums in Electricity Markets."

-- $r{o,t}$ is the option risk premium for hour t - $r_f$ is the average day-ahead unhedged forward risk premium for hour t, assumed to be 0.015 (i.e., a 1.5% risk premium) - $R_t$ is the (expected) real-time price, estimated as the day-ahead price for hour t - $C_t$ is the (expected) call option price, estimated as the expected close out cost for hour t - $\sigma_o, \sigma_f$ is the standard deviation of margins earned for the option for either option or forward contract, measured for peak and off-peak hours - $\gamma$ allows for a non-linear relationship between RT settlement risk (variability) and risk premium, and is assumed to be 1 (i.e., no non-linear relationship is assumed, at present) - p is a unit-specific adjustment to account for intertemporal constraints to the delivery of energy at MC, such as lost opportunities (revenues) due to start-up lead-time and operational risk
+- Ct is the (expected) call option price, estimated as the expected close out cost for hour t - $\sigma_o, \sigma_f$ is the standard deviation of margins earned for the option for either option or forward contract, measured for peak and off-peak hours - $\gamma$ allows for a non-linear relationship between RT settlement risk (variability) and risk premium, and is assumed to be 1 (i.e., no non-linear relationship is assumed, at present) - p is a unit-specific adjustment to account for intertemporal constraints to the delivery of energy at MC, such as lost opportunities (revenues) due to start-up lead-time and operational risk

 This formula starts with an estimate of the average day-ahead forward risk premium (in percentage terms), reflecting a range of market conditions.
-This risk premium is that adjusted for several factors:
+This risk premium is then adjusted for several factors: